FREQUENTLY ASKED QUESTIONS

 how many countries have you been to?

 I have been to 30+ countries and counting!
 I have revisited a lot of countries over the past couple of months.
 I also have “requirements” for what counts as visiting.
 You must a) chat with locals, b) experience culture + food, and c) stay longer than 24 hours.
-With these criteria, I’ve been to Canada, The United States of America, El-Salvador, China, Hong Kong, Spain, France, Italy, Scotland, The Netherlands, Singapore, Germany, Slovenia, Croatia, Austria, the U.A.E., Thailand, The Philippines, Iceland, Indonesia, Rwanda, South Africa, Mozambique, DR of Congo, The Vatican, Turkey, India, The Bahamas, England, and Japan, Jordan, Mexico.
+With these criteria, I’ve been to Canada, The United States of America, El-Salvador, China, Hong Kong, Spain, France, Italy, Scotland, The Netherlands, Singapore, Germany, Slovenia, Croatia, Greece, Austria, the U.A.E., Thailand, The Philippines, Iceland, Indonesia, Rwanda, South Africa, Mozambique, DR of Congo, The Vatican, Turkey, India, The Bahamas, England, Japan, Jordan, Mexico, Portugal, and Maldives.

 WHAT IS YOUR FAVORITE DESTINATION?

 Oh boy, this a hard one!
 There are MANY places I still haven’t been.
-But for now, my favorite nature locations are Canada, Iceland, and Scotland.
-New York, California in the US are my go-to for city life, as well as Dubai in the U.A.E. and Japan in Asia.
-If you want to take a tropical vacation, I’d suggest Indonesia or The Philippines.
+But for now, my favorite is Greece.
+For nature locations, I love Canada, Iceland, and Scotland.
+New York and Cali are my go-to places for city life, as well as Dubai in the U.A.E. and Japan in Asia.
+If you want to take a tropical vacation, I’d suggest Indonesia, Thailand, or The Philippines.

 WHAT’s a day in the life of elliott?